Chirag3011/Azure-Monitoring/README.md

 ## Contents

 - [Script 1](./get_resgrps.sh): This script will list and store all resource groups and their resources from the choice of subscription.
+- [Script 2](./get_rmndiag.sh): This script will list and store all resource group's resources diagnostic settings details and also what settings resources have.
 - ...

 ## Usage
 ./get_resgrps.sh
+./get_rmndiag.sh

 1. Clone the repository to your local machine:

 ```bash